SlyAdrian/IoT-Efrei-2020-labs/lab3/README.md

 ## Objectives

 The lab was about having a first touch with arduino Screen displaying ecosystem.
-We dealed with the different ways displaying information on an OLED and LED screens.
+We dealed with the different ways to display information on an OLED and LED screens.

 ## Exercices